Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Experimental Results

-In a first set of experiments, we tested the ability of our localization system to provide us with an online estimation of the pose of the UAV in manual mode.
+\revD{In Experiments 4 and 5,} \rev{we tested the precision of our localization system} in manual mode.
 To this end, we designed a challenging experiment in which we made our UAV move around the whole experimental scenario at different height levels while recording the data from the sensors.
 Then, we tested different localization methods to compare their results and their average computation time.
-To evaluate the precision of the localization algorithm, we got the distance from each LiDAR detection inside a measurement to the closest obstacle in the map, to check for errors in the localization.
+To evaluate the precision of the localization algorithm, we obtained the distance from each LiDAR detection inside a measurement to the closest obstacle in the map to check for errors in the localization.
 The lower the average error in a measurement is, the better the vehicle is localized in the environment.
 This was necessary due to the lack of ground truth from external systems available.
 Table \ref{tab:localization} represents the mean distance from the LiDAR points to the closest obstacle with different localization methods and their average execution time.
+We configured the MCL method with 500 particles, and we considered that each measure of the OS1 sensor has a standard deviation of 0.1 m and that the odometry has a relative error of 10\%.
+We used the ICP implementation of the Point Cloud Library (PCL) with a maximum of 50 iterations, a maximum correspondence distance of 0.1 m and a RANSAC outlier rejection threshold of one meter.
+Finally, our DLL solver was implemented with the Ceres library, being configured to use 8 threads. \revD{All the experiments were executed in the NUC11TNKi5 computer onboard the UAV, which has a 13th Gen Intel\textregistered\ Core\texttrademark \ processor with 12 cores, one thread per core, and 16 GB of RAM.}

-Results indicate that our DLL method used in our system outperforms the MCL in terms of precision and runs significantly faster when compared to the ICP method, achieving similar errors.
-Moreover, the measured distance from the closest obstacle results indicate that the localization error should be in the order of centimeters, while also inferring a good precision in the estimation of the yaw.
-This precision is enough to safely perform \rev{cooperative} missions in our marsupial system.
-Thus, DLL is a very convenient alternative for having precise localization when performing long-endurance inspection missions.
+Results indicate that our DLL method outperforms the MCL in terms of precision and runs significantly faster when compared to the ICP method, achieving similar errors. \revD{While these results offer an indirect evaluation of the accuracy of the localization, in practice we found that it was enough to safely perform cooperative missions in our marsupial system, making DLL the better method for real-time localization.}

+For more details about the experiment, please refer to the attached video, where you can check the behavior of our DLL in the localization tests.